timductive/tims.io/_posts/2020-04-03-how-to-stream-to-zoom.md

 - blog

 ---
-# How to Stream Video Games to Zoom

 One of the big challenges with working at a remote/distributed company is that it is difficult to replace the watercooler, off-the-cuff team bonding experience.
 Video calls tend to focus on business and meeting efficiency and it is awkward to try and shoot the breeze for a few minutes and learn something personal about each other.

 One solution that my team has discovered is video games, and in this case specifically, [Overcooked 2](https://store.steampowered.com/app/728880/Overcooked_2/) on the Nintendo Switch.
 For deeper thoughts on how to socialize from home, see my companion article, this article will focus on the nuts and bolts of getting your computer setup.